Christmas Moments That Spark Joy Within Us

 Christmas friend!

 No matter what we have all been through this year, Christmas and its special moments have already brought a smile to our faces and warmth to our hearts.
 Christmas time and season’s greetings mean different forms of happiness to each of us.
-For some of us, it is the time where we celebrate with our friends far away from home.
-Some of us visit our grandparent’s house and go back home as fat as a goose after the Christmas holidays.
+For some of us, it is the time when we celebrate with our friends far away from home.
+Some of us visit our grandparents’ house and go back home as fat as a goose after the Christmas holidays.
 Wherever we are or whoever we are with, Christmas is always celebrated with the spirit it stands for.
-This year, however, let us not forget to maintain some social distancing while celebrating special Christmas moments, safe and snug in the comforts of our home!
+This year, however, let us not forget to maintain some social distancing while celebrating special Christmas moments, safe and snug in the comfort of our home!